May 2021 Elections

 More information on voting in person is available at Electoral Commission - voting in person.

 To find out more information about postal voting and to download the form to apply to vote by post, visit Electoral Commission - voting by post.
-We require a wet ink signature, so if you do not have access to a printer please contact us at firstname.lastname@example.org or call 0300 456 0112 and we can arrange to send you a form via post.
+We require an 'actual' signature, not a digital signature, so if you do not have access to a printer please contact us at email@example.com or call 0300 456 0112 and we will post you a form.

 More information on voting by proxy, the form to download and guidance for your nominated proxy voter, is available at Electoral Commission - voting by proxy.